 Soapberries are so gentle on the skin, hypoallergenic and non-toxic.
 They are grey-water safe, don’t have a strong scent and are completely biodegradable – simply throw them in your garden compost when you’re done.

 Unfortunately the soapberry tree or ‘Sapindus Mukorossi’ doesn’t grow here in Australia.
 But we can get our hands on the dried shells of these incredible berries and use them to clean, wash and shampoo.

 Soapberries contain saponins which is a substance produced by plants in an anti-microbial effort to protect its seeds – it tastes bad to insects.
 So, when soapberries are placed in water (warm is ideal but not essential), the saponins are released and act to lift dirt, grease and grime.

-Of course, you can find even more tried and tested recipes using soapberries in my new book Naturally Inspired: Simple DIY Recipes for Body Care and Cleaning, including dishwashing liquid and a simple guide to cleaning your jewellery.
-Check it out here.
+Of course, you can find even more tried and tested recipes using soapberries in my book Naturally Inspired: Simple DIY Recipes for Body Care and Cleaning, including dishwashing liquid and a simple guide to cleaning your jewellery.